CLUBFOOT

 What Causes Clubfoot?

 In some cases, clubfoot results from the position of the baby while developing in the mother’s womb (postural clubfoot).
 But more often, clubfoot’s genesis relates to a combination of genetic and environmental factors that doctors refer to as an orthopedic birth defect.
 If someone in your family has clubfoot, then offspring are more likely to get the condition.
-Then, if your family has one child with clubfoot, the chances of a second infant having the condition increases.
+Then, if your family has one child with clubfoot, the chances of a second infant having the condition increase.

 When a doctor diagnoses Clubfoot, the doctor will look for additional health problems because children with clubfoot can also possess other medical conditions, such as spina bifida, Hip dysplasia, arthrogryposis, or myotonic dystrophy.
 For this reason, as soon as a doctor diagnoses clubfoot, the infant should get evaluated by a Pediatric Orthopedic doctor as well.
 Clubfoot can also result from problems that affect the nerve, muscle, and bone systems.